The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 All other cases can be proved in a similar way.
-Since the pull-back of $\varphi_{0,N(R)}$ has additional singular Fourier coefficients in its $q^1$-term which does not correspond to $2$-reflective divisor, we can construct a holomorphic Jacobi form of low weight with a character, which will contradict the singular weight.
-The proof is completed. \end{proof}
+Since the pull-back of $\varphi_{0,N(R)}$ has additional singular Fourier coefficients in its $q^1$-term which do not correspond to $2$-reflective divisors, we can construct a holomorphic Jacobi form of low weight with a character, which would contradict the singular weight.
+This completes the proof. \end{proof}